MarketSquare/robotframework-openapidriver/docs/README.md

 ---

-> Note: OpenApiDriver is currently in early development so there are currently restrictions / limitations that you may encounter when using this library to run tests against an API.
+> Note: OpenApiDriver is still under development so there are currently restrictions / limitations that you may encounter when using this library to run tests against an API.
 See [Limitations](#limitations) for details.